aragon/hack/docs/os-building.md

 As it is unlikely we'll ever need to worry about `uint256`-precision for UNIX timestamps (in seconds) or blocks (in ~15s intervals), we generally cast these values down to `uint64`s so we can pack them to save gas. aragonOS provides `TimeHelpers` and `Uint256Helpers` as utility contracts for obtaining these values safely.

+### Safety conveniences

+`SafeERC20` is available as of `@aragon/os@4.1.0` as a generic library to smooth out ERC20 token interactions.
+In particular, it adds the ability to transparently handle [tokens that don't return properly](https://github.com/sec-bit/awesome-buggy-erc20-tokens/blob/master/ERC20_token_issue_list.md#b1-transfer-no-return) as well as adding `staticcall` variants for common read-only interfaces in tokens.

 ### UNIX philosophy

 The design philosophy we use when developing Aragon apps is very similar to the UNIX philosophy.
 We try to architect apps to do one thing and one thing well and to respect and implement the few aragonOS interfaces so that they play nicely with the rest of the ecosystem.